Capital Kings

-Capital Kings was an American pop, EDM and Christian pop act.
-The group went on indefinite hiatus on January 3, 2018.
-The group originally consisted of producer and rapper Cole Walowac and singer Jon White, who was later replaced by Dylan Housewright.
+Capital Kings is an American contemporary Christian music act.
+The group went on hiatus on January 3, 2018 before returning on July 7, 2023, with the single "Higher".
+The group consists of producer-rapper Cole "Saint X" Walowac and producer-singer Jonathan "Nevada" White who was briefly replaced by Dylan Housewright.

 History

-Jon White and Cole Walowac formed Capital Kings while still living in their hometown of Washington D.C.
-Jon White stated that he met Cole in his church nursery and that "we started playing in the youth group band...
+Jonathan White and Cole Walowac formed Capital Kings while still living in their hometown of Washington D.C.
+White stated that he met Cole in his church nursery and that they "started playing in the youth group band...
 Cole would play drums and I would sing and that's how we started making music."

 Their debut album Capital Kings was released on January 8, 2013 and entered the Billboard Christian Albums Chart in the Top 5.

 They released a remix album, Remixd, on March 11, 2014, that included six remixed songs from their first album, and a new song, "Be a King".

 Their second album, II, was released on October 2, 2015.

 On February 23, 2016, during the Hits Deep Tour of which Capital Kings was a part, White announced he would be leaving the group to make solo music under the name Nevada, leaving Walowac as the only member.
-Within a few months, rumors began circulating that Dylan Housewright would be Jon White's replacement after he went on tour with Cole Walowac, and soon he became the unannounced new replacement for White after the release of their single "I Can't Quit" featuring Reconcile.
+Within a few months, rumors began circulating that Dylan Housewright would be Nevada's replacement after he went on tour with Cole Walowac, and soon he became the unannounced new replacement for Nevada after the release of their single "I Can't Quit" featuring Reconcile.

 In 2017, Capital Kings released a series of singles.
 "Love Is On Our Side" was released on June 2, 2017, "Don't Wanna Wake Up" was released on August 4, 2017, "All Good" was released on September 1, 2017 and "Rip It Up" was released on October 6, 2017.
 Following the release of these singles, Capital Kings announced they would be taking an indefinite hiatus due to the birth of Dylan Housewright's child.
-Walowac now produces music under the moniker "Saint X" and is signed to Warner Chappell.
+Walowac went on to pursue a production career under the moniker "Saint X" and signed to Warner Chappell.

+On July 7, 2023, Capital Kings marked its return to music with the single "Higher" featuring Evvie McKinney and Jesse Francis on vocals.